Alma Thomas: Post-college career

 When Thomas began her advanced studies at American University in 1950, she was still a figurative painter.
-During the 1950s her style evolved in several major shifts, from figurative painting to cubism and then to abstract expressionism, with "monumental," dark paintings largely in blue and brown tones, to beginning to embrace the bright colors that she would later use in her signature style.
+During the 1950s her style evolved in several major shifts, from figurative painting to cubism and abstract expressionism, with "monumental," dark paintings largely in blue and brown tones, to beginning to embrace the bright colors that she would later use in her signature style.